 A pelvic scan of ovaries should be done for knowing the number of visible cysts.
 No cysts do not confirm that one does not have PCOS.
 Treatment is usually ineffective pharmaceutically and is usually more effective if strategies are arrived at lifestyle and reducing insulin.

 Can surgery treat PCOS?

 How is polycystic ovarian syndrome treated?

-A. Because there is no cure for PCOS, it needs to be managed to prevent problems.
+Because there is no cure for PCOS, it needs to be managed to prevent problems.
 Treatment goals are based on your symptoms, whether or not you want to become pregnant and lowering your chances of getting heart disease and diabetes.
 Many women will need a combination of treatments to meet these goals.

-Q. How is PCOS & infertility related?
+How is PCOS and infertility related?

-A. PCOS is some times associated with infertility.
-In PCOS thee is elevated LH reversal of the LH/FSH ration as LH becomes higher than FSH.
+PCOS is sometimes associated with infertility.
+In PCOS there is an elevated LH reversal of the LH/FSH ration as LH becomes higher than FSH.
 The low levels of FSH allow many follicles to develop but without ever maturing even one follicle.
 Thus numerous follicles are present in ovaries and once they become ataractic they form cysts, hence the ovaries appear as polycystic.
 Since the follicles do not mature, they do not release the egg, hence, lack of ovulation is seen.

 The most likely cause of infertility is anovulation or lack of ovulation.
 Ovulation can be induced with ovulation drugs [clomid and metformin], by gonadotropins or correction of insulin resistance.
 The final option for achieving pregnancy in patients with PCOS related infertility is IVF i.e Invitro Fertilization with Gonadotropins.